iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 > Best thing the government did.<br> :date: __2021-01-09 23:47:43__

 > They're not lying on the only thing I have a great day and I have to do the same to be a good idea and you please confirm receipt<br> :date: __2021-01-05 15:44:31__

-> Good application<br> :date: __2021-01-05 03:37:02__

-> This needs to incorporate the ability to use QR code scanning in addition to the existing features.
-I avoid QR checkins due to the fact that none of the data is regulated in any way and there are just too many providers.
-If it could be incorporated in to the app itself it means only one registration and the QR scanning is simply to verify precisely your location at a specific time.
-If the QR logins can be available to contact tracers in real time it would greatly simplify the process.
-A notification can be sent to the user of the app that someweher they have checked in to is now an exposure site and the remaining data can be uploaded.<br> :date: __2021-01-05 00:26:52__

-> Very good<br> :date: __2021-01-04 23:32:47__